choojs/website/content/docs/forms/index.md

 they have a few important attributes that are good to know about.

 The first attribute is `method=""`.
 This tells the form which HTTP method to use.
-By default it's set to `POST`, so often it's not needed to define this.
+By default it's set to `POST`, so it's often not necessary to define this.

 The second attribute is `action=""`.
 This attribute tells the form where to redirect the page to when the submission was successful.